 When entering or exiting the classroom, faculty/staff and students must follow all recommendations regarding traffic flow.

 For classes where 6 feet of physical distancing is not possible (e.g., hands-on labs), heightened personal protective equipment compliant with Centers for Disease Control and Prevention or Occupational Safety and Health Administration requirements will be provided.

 In Dining Areas

-Traditional dining areas will have reduced areas for people to sit and congregate, with more options being made available in different areas of campus.
-In addition, furniture and/or floors will have markings congruent with physical distancing requirements.
+Traditional dining areas will have reduced areas for people to sit and congregate, with more options being made available in different areas of campus including Emerson Suites.
+In addition, furniture and/or floors have markings congruent with physical distancing requirements.
 We ask that members of our campus community adhere to 6 foot physical distancing even if a visual marker is not available.

 In Meetings and Events

 Large gatherings and meetings will not be permitted.

 Meetings which typically would be held face-to-face should be held remotely whenever possible.
 If a face-to-face meeting must occur, participants must wear face coverings, maintain 6 feet of physical distance, and adhere to room diagrams and/or capacity, if applicable, and any floor markings.